 If You’re Not Measuring Through Time, You’re Not Measuring PerformanceOctober 1, 2019 by Stacey Barr

 Performance measurement isn’t a post mortem, it’s a health plan.
-To make our organisations healthier, KPIs are useful only when they monitor the journey to better health, not just the destination.
+To make our organisations healthier, KPIs are useful only when they monitor the journey, through time, to better health.
+Not just the destination.

 Too many KPIs or performance measures are set to tell us whether or not something happened.
 Imagine if we only used measures about our health to tell us whether or not our blood pressure is out of control, or our bad cholesterol is dangerously high, or a hormone is off the charts.
 We’d know something, but it would be too late.
 We’re already unhealthy.